 Attendance is important.
 If a student registers and begins class after the first class date, it is the student's responsibility to complete all coursework assigned from the first day of class.
 The individual course syllabus states the specific policies and guidelines of the course and the student will be held accountable to the individual course syllabus.

 Instructors may withdraw a student if he/she exceeds the number of absences outlined in the course syllabus.
 If a student fails to officially withdraw from a course, a grade of "F" may be assigned and this can adversely affect a student's financial aid.
 Withdrawing from a course is the student's responsibility.

 Return of Title IV Policy

-If a financial aid student withdraws from a class, he or she could be liable for a Pell grant repayment.
+If a financial aid student completely withdraws from a class or classes, he or she could be liable for a Title IV return/repayment.
 Our Return to Title IV Policy outlines how that repayment is determined.

 Higher Education Amendments of 1998: A student who received Title IV funding ( ex: Pell grant, FSEOG, student loans, or federal work-study) and withdraws from all classes prior to the 60% point of the semester will owe funds back to the U.S. Department of Education and to Calhoun Community College.

 Calhoun Community College conforms to the Federal Return of Title IV funds regulations.
 Title IV funds refer to the following federal financial aid programs (subsidized and unsubsidized Direct Stafford Loans, Federal Direct PLUS loans, Federal Pell Grants, Federal SEOG and TEACH Grants).
 Federal Work Study funds are excluded from the refund calculations.